6. Pantluci

 compounds.

-Nouns The typical subject of a verb can be derived from “ta” followed
+The typical subject of a verb can be derived from “ta” followed by the

 EXAMPLE

-Similarly the typical object of a verb can be derived from the verb followed
+Similarly, the typical object of a verb can be derived from the verb

 EXAMPLE